Apple launched the new iPhone 5 today at the Yerba Buena Center for the Arts in San Francisco.

 Battery life: kept up even with LTE

 The battery life on the iPhone 5 is better than that of the iPhone 4S, even with LTE chipset, according to Apple.
-We talked about this before the launch, and now we've got the official version.
-The iPhone 5 has 8 hours talk time on 3G, 40 hours music playback and 225 hours standby (9 days, but who leaves the iPhone in stand-by, anyway?).
+The iPhone 5 has 8 hours talk time on 3G, 40 hours music playback and 225 hours standby (9 days, but who leaves the iPhone in standby, anyway?).
 Not much different from the iPhone 4S, but 8 hours of LTE use and video, and 10 hours on Wi-Fi is a good deal.

 Apple's new 5mm dock connector is called "Lightning".
 It is all digital and reversible.
 It's a nice marketing touch, as the former connector was named "Thunderbolt".
 This will also be another source of revenue, as there will be an adapter for all the out-of-date connector docks.
 You can purchase a Lightning to 30-pin Adapter for $29, and a 30-pin to Lightning Adapter for $39.